Skip to content

 • Stoppage time

-Extra minutes added at the end of each half to make up for time lost during play — injuries, substitutions, celebrations, and VAR reviews.
-Also called added time or injury time.
+Extra minutes added at the end of each half to compensate for time lost during play due to injuries, substitutions, VAR reviews, goal celebrations, and other delays.
+The fourth official displays the minimum stoppage time on a board near the 45th and 90th minutes, though the referee may extend it further.
+Also informally called injury time or added time.

 • Substitution

-Replacing a player with one from the bench.
-Teams get up to 5 substitutions across 3 stoppage windows in regulation, plus 1 more if the match goes to extra time.
+Replacing a field player or goalkeeper with a player from the bench, used to manage fatigue, respond to injury, or change tactics.
+Teams get up to 5 substitutions across 3 windows during regulation, plus one additional substitution if the match goes to extra time.
+A player who has been substituted off cannot return to the game.

 T